Analog quantum chemistry simulation

 \section{Discretization and finite size effects in atomic Hamiltonian}

-In this Section we focus on the effects emerging from both discretization and finite size effects of our simulator.
-Since we discuss in detail the effect of the fermionic repulsion in sections~\ref{sec:electronrepulsion} and~\ref{sec:molecule}, here we restrict to the single particle Hamiltonian, that is:
+In this Section we focus on the effects emerging from both discretization and finite size effects.
+Since the effect of the fermionic repulsion is discussed in detail in sections~\ref{sec:electronrepulsion} and~\ref{sec:molecule}, here we restrict to the single particle Hamiltonian,

-The mapping of the typical length/energy scales of the atomic problem, that are the Bohr radius ($a_0$)/Rydberg energy ($R_y$) is given in Eq.~\eqref{eq:correspondance} of the main text.
+The mapping of the typical length/energy scales of the atomic problem, that are the Bohr radius ($a_0$) / Rydberg energy ($R_y$) is given in Eq.~4 of the main text.
+In Fig.~S1 we present a more systematic benchmarking of these identities, focusing on $1s$ orbitals of atomic Hydrogen.
 Since this is a quadratic Hamiltonian, we can use exact diagonalization to obtain the lowest part of the spectrum of a single electron and a single nucleus, i.e., an Hydrogen atom.
-This is what we do in Fig.~2 of the main text for several ratios of $t_F/V_0$, i.e., for several expected atomic sizes.
-To avoid the divergence of the nuclear potential, we chose its central point as $(m,m+1/2,m)$, which induces a natural cut-off of the divergence.
+This is also what we do in Fig.~2 of the main text for several ratios of $t_F/V_0$, i.e., for several expected atomic sizes.
+To avoid the divergence of the nuclear potential, we chose its central point as\footnote{By $(\cdot,\cdot,\cdot)$ we denote coordinates in the lattice written in units of the lattice spacing, $a$.
+Integer coordinates correspond to the lattice sites.} $(m,m+1/2,m)$, which induces a natural cut-off of the divergence.
+Here $m=\fl{N_M/2}$, where $\fl{\cdot}$ $\pa{\cl{\cdot}}$ represents the floor (ceiling) function.
 We also use open boundary conditions in all the figures of the manuscript.
 To appropriately compare the energies with the continuum limit, we shift the extracted energies by $6t_F$ and finally divide by $R_y$ to express the result in atomic units.